madmexx2002/madmexx2002.github.io/_posts/2022-02-05-subscription-button.md

 ---
-layout: post
-title: Oracle Apex Subscription Button
+title: "Oracle Apex Subscription Button"
 subtitle: How to create a Subscription or Like Button
+categories:
+  - Blog
-tags: [apex, javascript, pl/sql]
+tags:
-comments: true
+  - apex
+  - JavaScript
+  - PL/SQL
 ---

 ### Can we have a like or subscribe Button on an Oracle Apex Page?
 Yes, we can...